rcsb/PointSuite/docs/index.md

 ```
 findframe infile.pdb (or infile.cif)
 ```
-The input file is expected to have all needed transformation matrices to build the icosahedral or other point group particle AND coordinates for the asymmetric unit .
+The input file is expected to have all needed transformation matrices to build the icosahedral or other point group particle AND coordinates for the asymmetric unit.
 PDB matrices can be given either as REMARK 350 BIOMT or MTRIX records; in cif the matrices are given in \_pdbx\_struct\_oper\_list and must have type of "general operation", "point symmetry operation" or "helical symmetry operation".
 One of the transformation matrices must be the identity element.
 Optional: a second file can be provided with BIOMT records; in this case the matrices in the 2nd file override any present in the first file.

 ### Algorithm